 Natural treatments are most frequently used along with medical interventions such as medications and surgery.
 Natural treatments can provide strong pain relief and include:

 - physical therapy, which can include general strength building or can be used to expand the range of motion or strength of an area of the body after bone damage or surgery

 - exercise therapy, which can promote healthy bones and reduce future pain

 - massage therapy, which can relieve muscle, joint, and bone pain

-- acupuncture, which is a safe treatment for promoting nerve health and help with bone pain relief
+- acupuncture, which is a safe treatment for promoting nerve health and helps with bone pain relief

 - improve nerve health